The House of Mirth: Plot

+Lily learns that Selden and heiress Bertha Dorset were once lovers.
+She also confides her money problems to Gus Trenor, a stockbroker and the husband of her childhood friend Judy, receiving from him a check for $5,000 and an investment of $4,000 in her name.
+Trenor tries to exploit his generosity to make a romantic move, but Lily spurns his attentions.
+Bertha still has feelings for Lawrence notwithstanding her recent breakup with him.
+Selden still has feelings for Lily and aims to ruin the latter's budding romance with Percy by filling him in on salacious and scandalous rumors about Lily's card-playing and past romantic life.
+This effectively frightens Percy away.
+Lily, unaware of Bertha's machinations, blames Judy for having been the one to set the match up.

+In retribution for a social snub, Lily's cousin Grace Stepney informs Julia of rumors that Lily is having an affair with Gus to obtain money so she can pay off her gambling debts.
+This plants seeds of doubt and discomfort in Julia who, though shocked, chooses to accept the rumors without speaking to her niece.
+Furthermore, Lily has soured her relationships with both Gus, who is angered by her spurning him, and Judy, because she refuses to visit her at Bellomont lest Gus confront her and reveal that she had manipulated him for financial gain.

-To avoid having to spend time alone with her aunt, the Trenors, Simon Rosedale, or anyone else she considers a possible source of embarrassment or boredom, Lily begins to accept invitations from people with whom she would not ordinarily socialize.
+To avoid having to spend time alone with Julia, the Trenors, Simon Rosedale, or anyone else she considers a possible source of embarrassment or boredom, Lily begins to accept invitations from people with whom she would not ordinarily socialize.
 These include the Wellington Brys, who are newcomers to the New York social scene, and whose social rise is being engineered by Carry Fisher.
-Carry, who earns money by acting as a social secretary to usher newly wealthy people into fashionable society, invites Lily to social events hosted by Louisa Bry.
-Lily also attends the opera with Carry, Simon Rosedale, and Gus Trenor.
+Carry, a fallen aristocrat who supports herself by acting as a social secretary to usher newly wealthy people into fashionable society, invites Lily to social events hosted by Louisa Bry.
+Lily also attends the opera with Carry, Simon, and Gus.
 In the eyes of high society, Lily cheapens herself by voluntarily associating with her social inferiors.
-She returns briefly to Bellomont only to find that she is now being teased by her social peers for socializing with the upstart Brys and with Simon Rosedale.
+She returns to Bellomont only to find that her peers now look at her with derision and disgust.